rohini-456/Business-Analytics-Case-Study-2026/README.md

 ## Requirements

 - Collect your own dataset through a survey, questionnaire, or web scraping.
-Do not use a ready-made Kaggle, UCI, or GitHub dataset as your primary dataset.
+Do not use a ready-made Kaggle, UCI, or GitHub dataset as the primary dataset.
 - Clean and analyse the data using a suitable Business Analytics method.
 - Compare your work with at least three recent published studies.
 - Explain your results, business insights, and recommendations.
-- Cite your sources and remove personal or confidential information.
+- Cite all sources and remove personal or confidential information.

 ## Report